Boot Camps in Troy, New York Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 Most boot camps in Troy, NY on their own will not deal with family concerns but simply return a somewhat more respectful teen to the same home environment in which he was struggling.
 Boys who attend boot camps are more likely to return to old habits.
 In fact, boot camps in Troy, New York may be a short-term solution at best, and may be harmful to the teen at worst.
 Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 Gateway’s Boot Camp-Like Program, Plus It’s Ongoing Behavioral Support are Designed to Turn Around Troubled Boys

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway another option that combines the benefits of the military approach with the therapeutic input of a therapeutic boarding school.
-Gateway, located in the Panhandle of Florida, is a Christian military boarding school that has served – and brought restoration to- struggling teenage boys and their families from homes all across the country for more than 20 years.
+Gateway, located in the Panhandle of Florida, is a Christian program that has served – and brought restoration to- struggling teenage boys and their families from homes all across the country for more than 20 years.
 Troubled teenage boys from Troy, New York and other places receive an accredited academic program, counseling and instruction, an introduction to military drill and history, and the discipline for which boot camps are known.
 Gateway offers a loving staff that cares deeply about each teen.
 Gateway is a military-style school that includes a number of essential components that are typically missing from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and concerned involvement, not simply breaking teens down.